Kirill1543/spring-jdbc-dao/README.md

 }
 ```
 ## TODO checklist for first complete release:
-  - Add alternative annotations which can be used instead method name pattern
   - Add parameter annotation
   - Add possibility to create custom hardcoded queries for each method type
   - Make possible to use such queries from properties via `@Value` annotation